John Kerry: Tenure

 On September 27, 2013, he met with the Iranian Foreign Minister Mohammad Javad Zarif during the P5+1 and Iran summit, which eventually led to the JCPOA nuclear agreement.
 It was the highest-level direct contact between the United States and Iran in the last six years, and made him the first U.S. Secretary of State to have met with his Iranian counterpart since 1979 Iranian Revolution.

 Kerry was the first U.S. secretary of state to visit Cuba since 1945.

 John Kerry and Barack Obama meet with Russian President Vladimir Putin to discuss Syria, September 29, 2015.

 In the State Department, Kerry quickly earned a reputation "for being aloof, keeping to himself, and not bothering to read staff memos".
-Career State Department officials complained that power became too centralized under Kerry's leadership, which slowed department operations when Kerry was on frequent overseas trips.
+Career State Department officials complained power became too centralized under Kerry's leadership, which slowed department operations when Kerry was on frequent overseas trips.
 Others in State described Kerry as having "a kind of diplomatic attention deficit disorder" as he shifted from topic to topic instead of focusing on long-term strategy.
 When asked whether he was traveling too much, he responded, "Hell no. I'm not slowing down."
 Despite Kerry's early achievements, morale at State was lower than under Hillary Clinton, according to department employees.
 However, after Kerry's first six months in the State Department, a Gallup poll found he had high approval ratings among Americans as Secretary of State.
 After a year, another poll showed Kerry's favorability continued to rise.
 Less than two years into Kerry's term, the Foreign Policy Magazine's 2014 Ivory Tower survey of international relations scholars asked, "Who was the most effective U.S. Secretary of State in the past 50 years?"; John Kerry and Lawrence Eagleburger tied for 11th place out of the 15 confirmed Secretaries of State in that period.